Going to A Nutritionist

 Here are some other things you should know about going to a nutritionist.
 A functional medicine MD can recommend nutrition, supplements, herbs and medications to treat illness.
 They are able to order tests to get at the root cause of what is causing the illness.
 An evaluation may begin with blood tests to look at levels of inflammation, oxidation and blood sugar control followed by level of nutrients in blood and inside your cells.
 Adding genetic testing can shed light on how you process nutrients and detoxify from the contaminants in food and the environment.
 Most will also test food sensitivities that may be causing illness, weight gain, or inability to lose weight.

-Getting a thorough evaluation of your personal history, family history, risk factors, metabolism, genetics and nutritional status before going to a nutritionist will provide the framework to assess your individual needs.
-Recommendations for changes in diet, eliminating certain foods, adding supplements and detoxification can be tailored and personalized to your unique requirements.
+Getting a thorough evaluation of your personal history, family history, risk factors, metabolism, genetics.
+In addition, nutritional status before going to a nutritionist will provide the framework to assess your individual needs.
+Recommendations for changes in diet, eliminating certain foods and adding supplements.
+After that, detoxification can be tailored and personalized to your unique requirements.
 In order to plan the composition of each and every meal, a registered dietician or certified nutritionist can give you more specific meal plans and recipes to make implementing the recommendations easier.
 Find doctors and nutritionists that complement each other since philosophies may differ.
 Some only use the “standard of care,” which is one size fits all.
 Others customize and personalize using functional medicine principles that are grounded in science.